About the Fellowship

 The 2022 fellow worked with Kelly Hardy and Mike Odeh at Children Now.

-The 2023 fellow is currently working with Crystal Crawford at Western Center on Law and Poverty.
+The 2023 fellow worked with Crystal Crawford at Western Center on Law and Poverty.

 Qualified Candidates